 It also has ECG monitor, GPS tracking, impressive heart rate monitoring, and lots more.
 We sometimes see the Apple Watch 5 on sale, so even though it's lower down our list, it still might be worth picking up if you find it for a low enough price.

 Read the full Apple Watch 5 review

-It also comes in both 40mm and 44mm variants, plus a lot of the features are similar such as the excellent heart rate tracking and the larger display than you'll find on older Apple Watches.
+It also comes in both 40mm and 44mm variants.
+A lot of the features are similar such as the excellent heart rate tracking and the larger display than you'll find on older Apple Watches.

-The most exciting tech here is the fact that there's an ECG feature within the heart rate tracker.
-It can test your heart to see if you're at a high risk of atrial fibrillation, which will allow you to seek help earlier if your health is in danger.
-This is found on the Apple Watch 5 and 6 too, but not older models.
+The most exciting tech here, which we enjoyed testing in our review, is that this is the first example of an Apple with with ECG functionality, set within the heart rate tracker.
+It can test your heart to see if you're at increased risk of atrial fibrillation, which will allow you to seek help earlier if your health proves to be in danger.
+This is found on the Apple Watch 5 and up too, but not older models.

 Read the full Apple Watch 4 review

 How to choose the best Apple Watch for you